adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `otfautohint`

 This program is the Adobe auto-hinter.
-It is used by several AFDKO tools. otfautohint can be used with UFO source data, and OpenType/CFF and Type 1 fonts.
+It is used by several AFDKO tools. otfautohint can be used with UFO files (cubic outlines), and OpenType/CFF or Type 1 fonts.

 ### `makeotf`

 This program will build an OpenType/CFF font from a font (source) file and auxiliry metadata files.
 Typical input formats are
-* UFO (Unified Font Object, font source format)
+* UFO (Unified Font Object, font source format, cubic outlines)
 * PFA (Type 1 font)
 * TXT (decrypted plain-text version of a Type 1 font, obtained via `detype1`)
 * TTF (TrueType source font file)